rjshvjy/puvi/.dev-index/code_usage_report.md

   - ... and 20 more

 ### database
-- Used by modules: blending, cost_management, system_config, traceability, material_writeoff, masters_common, sku_production, masters_crud
+- Used by modules: masters_common, blending, sku_production, cost_management, material_writeoff, masters_crud, system_config, traceability
 - Files: 8
 - Functions using this table:
   - generate_batch_traceable_code in puvi-backend/puvi-backend-main/utils/traceability.py